Can You See Jerusalem’s Holy Sites in One Day?

 Before we approached the wall, Udi reminded us that there are specific sides of the wall for women and men.
 According to the beliefs of Orthodox Jews, men and women should pray separately in the synagogue.
 This belief also pertains to the Western Wall, although non-Orthodox Jews have tried for years to end the segregation.

 It is customary when visiting the Western Wall to write a prayer on a piece of paper and put it in the cracks of the wall.
-Jews believe that this prayer will be given special attention as it will ascend to heaven through the Temple Mount.
+Many Jews believe that this prayer will be given special attention as it will ascend to heaven through the Temple Mount.

 One of our tour members asked Udi what happens to the prayers left in the Western Wall.
-Udi explained that they are gathered and buried on the Mount of Olives, which keeps in line with Jewish traditions.
+Udi explained that they are gathered periodically and buried on the Mount of Olives, which keeps in line with Jewish traditions.

 Anyone is allowed to put a prayer in the Western Wall, whether they are Jewish or not.
 Below is a photo of the prayer that I put in the Western Wall.